stockhuman/tpw-data/organisations/rationalwiki.md

 The size and scope of RationalWiki makes a sourcing rating unrealistic.
 Some articles are well-cited, despite the explicit bias for or against any given topic, whilst others completely lack sources - a problem common to wiki sites.

-The editorial transparency score, given anonymous edits, corresponds to a three.
+The editorial transparency score, given anonymous edits, corresponds to a `3`.